 The $299 Moto G7 is the most well-equipped model in a family of three phones that also includes the $249 Moto G7 Power and $199 Moto G7 Play.
 All three are sold unlocked with support for all carriers, whether CDMA- or GSM-based.
 There's also a fourth variant — the more powerful G7 Plus — though that phone will skip the North American market.

 You won't be able to buy the Moto G7 directly from your carrier — unless your carrier is Google Fi, that is.
 Like the Moto G6 before it, the G7 will be fully supported by and sold through Google Fi, the company's pay-what-you-use wireless service.
-But the phone won't be stocked at other networks' stores, so you'd be best-served buying yours direct from Motorola or third-party retailers like Best Buy, B&H and Amazon.
-Speaking of Amazon, the site is now offering a version of the G7 with Alexa hands-free functionality built in for $50 off.
+But the phone won't be stocked at other networks' stores, so you'd be best-served buying yours direct from Motorola or third-party retailers like Best Buy (opens in new tab), B&H (opens in new tab) and Amazon (opens in new tab).
+Speaking of Amazon, the site is now offering a version of the G7 with Alexa hands-free functionality built in for $50 off (opens in new tab).

 Moto G7 Specs